 ~ A fun, easy way to shake up Taco night!
-This Mexican Rice Skillet Dinner is ready in just 30 minutes (of mostly hands-off cooking time), plus we’ve got make-ahead strategies, too!
+This Mexican Rice Skillet Dinner is so simple (with mostly hands-off cooking time), plus we’ve got make-ahead strategies, too!
 Loaded with yummy Tex-Mex flavors, it’s a quick, one-pot dinner recipe your whole family will love! ~

 Happy Cinco de Mayo, friends!